-SNIPER – A military person designated as a special marksman who is used to shoot designated targets of opportunity at long range.
+SNIPER – A military person designated as a special marksman who to shoots designated targets of opportunity at long range.

 SPEED STRIP – A flat piece of rubber which holds revolver cartridges preparatory to loading them into the revolver’s cylinder.

-SOFT POINT – A metal jacketed bullet design in which the nose of the core of the bullet is exposed to ensure the expansion of the bullet upon impact.
+SOFT POINT – A metal-jacketed bullet design in which the nose of the bullet’s core is exposed to ensure the expansion of the bullet upon impact.
 Often abbreviated “JSP” or “SP.”
 They tend to expand more slowly than a Hollow Point bullet and are used where deeper penetration and expansion are needed.

-SPEED LOADER – In revolvers the speed loader is a circular device or clip that holds a complete set of cartridges and are aligned to insert into all chambers of the cylinder simultaneously.
+SPEED LOADER – In revolvers, the speed loader is a circular device or clip that holds a complete set of cartridges and is aligned to insert into all chambers of the cylinder simultaneously.

 SPOTTER – The spotter is a helper who gives the shooter guidance on how to hit a particular target.
 In some cases the spotter may just report the location of the bullet impact.
 In other cases they may judge the speed and direction of the wind, determine the range, and give the shooter the settings to be used on the sights.

-SPORTING CLAYS – A shotgun shooting sport that combines elements of skeet and trap, and that is designed to simulate field conditions.
+SPORTING CLAYS – A shotgun shooting sport that combines elements of skeet and trap and is designed to simulate field conditions.

 SPORTING FIREARM – Any firearm that can be used in a sport.